 Goal 6: Increase connectedness between people, family members, and community State Strategy Action to Implement Strategy Create a research and policy agenda to advance the goal of increasing connectedness between people, family members, and community.
 By December 31, 2021, the Office of Suicide Prevention should form a task force of subject matter experts to create a research and policy agenda to advance the goals outlined in Strategic Aim 2.
-Identify and promote opportunities to increase the use of peer-delivered services and supports.
-By July 1, 2023, the Office of Suicide Prevention develop and disseminate guidance for creating or expanding peer social networks as a means of normalizing protective factors, such as help-seeking for behavioral health needs and proactive problem-solving.
-Guidance should include how peer social networks can be developed in diverse settings, including schools, workplace, and community-settings.
-Guidance should include specific strategies to reduce risk for vulnerable group members.
-Guidance should include measures of effectiveness specific to reducing suicide and suicidal behavior and methods for evaluation.
+Align efforts and investments to address multiple forms of violence that may share risk and protective factors with suicide, including strategies for reducing trauma in early childhood.
+By July 1, 2022, the State, with leadership from the Department of Public Health and private and public partners, should conduct an environmental scan of population-based universal violence prevention strategies and programs across the state, including suicide prevention programs, as well as those that address shared risk and protective factors for multiple forms of violence.